atjhoendz/qrary-semantic-frontend/README.md

   <h2 align="center">Qrary Semantic</h2>

   <p align="center">
     Qrary semantic is a website version from Qrary Android Mobile application, which in this application we apply SPARQL with RDF turtle for the database technology.
-The main function of this website is to search the book in the database using semantic system.
+The main function of this website is to search the book in the database using a semantic system.
 The applying of semantic is the innovation we add from the mobile version.
     <br />
     <a href="https://qrary-semantic.herokuapp.com/"><strong><span style="font-size:20px">View Demo »</span></strong></a>
     <br />